 3.3.
 Basic Categories of Faculty Performance

-The four basic categories of faculty performance at KSU are teaching, supervising, and mentoring; research and creative activity; professional service; and administration and leadership.
-The Faculty Performance Agreement delineates the relative emphasis of an individual faculty member’s activities in these four areas.
+The basic categories of faculty performance at KSU are teaching, research and creative activity; and professional service.
+The Faculty Performance Agreement delineates the relative emphasis of an individual faculty member’s activities in these three areas.
 Although some faculty may choose to engage in professional activities in all performance areas, faculty members are not necessarily required to do so.
 The typical faculty member will focus his or her work in the specific areas that reflect their knowledge and expertise in advancing the University’s mission.
 In all cases evaluation of faculty performance will be based on evidence of the quality and significance (see Section 3.4) of the individual faculty member’s scholarly accomplishments in his or her respective areas of emphasis.

-Faculty members are encouraged to disseminate their best teaching practices to appropriate audiences and to subject their work to critical review.
-In addition to documenting teaching effectiveness in terms of student learning, faculty should provide other measures of teaching effectiveness, such as teaching awards, evidence of handling diverse and challenging teaching assignments, securing grants for curriculum development or teaching techniques, accomplishments involving community-engaged pedagogy, and contributions to the achievement of departmental teaching-related goals.
+In addition to documenting teaching effectiveness in terms of student learning, faculty should provide other measures of teaching effectiveness, such as some, but not necessarily all, of the following: teaching awards, evidence of handling diverse and challenging teaching assignments, securing grants for curriculum development or teaching techniques, accomplishments involving community-engaged pedagogy, peer observations, and contributions to the achievement of departmental teaching-related goals.

 B. Research and Creative Activity

 Research and creative activity at KSU is broadly defined in the institution’s mission statement as a wide array of activities that contribute to the advancement of knowledge, understanding, application, problem solving, aesthetics, and pedagogy in the communities served by the University.
 These professional activities become recognized accomplishments when the work exhibits the use of appropriate and rigorous methods, is formally shared with others and is